camunda/camunda-docs/docs/self-managed/platform-deployment/helm-kubernetes/platforms/amazon-eks/dual-region.md

 ### Test DNS chaining

-The script [test_dns_chaining.sh](https://github.com/camunda/c8-multi-region/blob/main/test_dns_chaining.sh) within the root of the repository will help to test that the DNS chaining is working by using nginx pods and services to ping each other.
+The script [test_dns_chaining.sh](https://github.com/camunda/c8-multi-region/blob/main/aws/dual-region/scripts/test_dns_chaining.sh) within the folder `aws/dual-region/scripts/` of the repository will help to test that the DNS chaining is working by using nginx pods and services to ping each other.

-1. Execute the [test_dns_chaining.sh](https://github.com/camunda/c8-multi-region/blob/main/test_dns_chaining.sh).
+1. Execute the [test_dns_chaining.sh](https://github.com/camunda/c8-multi-region/blob/main/aws/dual-region/scripts/test_dns_chaining.sh).
 Make sure that you have previously exported the [environment prerequisites](#environment-prerequisites) since the script builds on top of it.

 ```bash
 ./test_dns_chaining.sh